openenclave/openenclave/docs/DesignDocs/OpteeIntegration.md

 Regarding the TA binary and TA headers, which are not specified by GlobalPlatform, there is no specific call-out for backwards compatibility.
-However, Linaro's behavior so far indicates that they do not wish for TAs built for old versions of OP-TEE to break when run on newer versions.
+However, OP-TEE continues to ensure that TAs built for old versions don't break when run on newer versions.
 The notion of legacy TAs vs bootstrap TAs is an example of this.

 It would nevertheless perhaps be preferable to explicitly version metadata